MeguminShiro/awa-megumin-alien-center/README.md

 ## 🔮 Upcoming Updates
 - Releasing on Firefox Extensions Store.
 (Still awaiting for approval)
 - Start widget as minimized state.
+- Add Mini-Tour to explain how the widget works and each sector.